KrzysztofPa/KrzysztofPa/README.md

 # 👋 Hi, I'm Krzysztof!
 I'm a webdev,🏡 Living in Poland 🏡 💻working with React, Redux and typescript💻

-🌱 I’m studing, also search for work so if you want me to be part of your team, contact me🌱

 My skillset:
 - HTML (5)
 - CSS (SCSS)